 The California Voting Rights Act of 2001 (CVRA), prohibits the use of an at-large election in a political subdivision if it would impair the ability of a protected class, as defined, to elect candidates of its choice or otherwise influence the outcome of an election.
 The CVRA provides that a voter who is a member of a protected class may bring an action in superior court to enforce the provisions of the CVRA, and, if the voter prevails in the case, he or she may be awarded reasonable litigation costs and attorney’s fees.
 The CVRA requires a court to implement appropriate remedies, including the imposition of district-based elections, that are tailored to remedy a violation of the act.

-The City hired a Consultant, held a series of workshops and Public Hearings at which they received input from residents, and the City Council adopted the map (PDF).
+The City hired a Consultant, held a series of workshops and Public Hearings at which they received input from residents, and the City Council adopted a new district boundary map was adopted in 2022.
+To see the map, click here.
 The law requires the boundaries to be reviewed every 10 years following receipt of the US Census data.